DebasishMaji/notebook_projects/README.md

    5. [Tensorflow](/Tensorflow+Tutorial.ipynb)

-       - In this notebook you will learn all the basics of Tensorflow.
+       - In this notebook we will learn all the basics of Tensorflow.
        - We will implement useful functions and draw the parallel with what we did using Numpy.
        - We will understand what Tensors and operations are, as well as how to execute them in a computation graph.